Optimized Supergeo Design: A Scalable Framework for Geographic Marketing Experiments: Background and Problem Formulation

 \subsection{The Potential Outcomes Framework for Geographic Experiments}

 Let us consider a set of $N$ geographic units available for an experiment.
 For each unit $i \in \{1, \dots, N\}$, we define two potential outcomes.
 Let $Y_i(1)$ be the outcome for unit $i$ if it is assigned to the treatment group and let $Y_i(0)$ be the outcome if it is assigned to the control group.
 The fundamental problem of causal inference is that for any given unit $i$ we can only ever observe one of these two potential outcomes.
 The individual causal effect for unit $i$ is defined as $\tau_i = Y_i(1) - Y_i(0)$.
+We assume the Stable Unit Treatment Value Assumption (SUTVA) holds, such that the observed outcome $Y_i$ is given by $Y_i = Y_i(1)T_i + Y_i(0)(1 - T_i)$, where $T_i \in \{0,1\}$ is the treatment indicator.

 While the Average Treatment Effect or ATE defined as $\tau_{ATE} = \mathbb{E}[\tau_i]$ is a common summary measure it can mask significant underlying heterogeneity.
 A more complete picture of a campaign's impact is provided by the Distributional Treatment Effect or DTE.
 The DTE is the difference between the cumulative distribution functions (CDFs) of the potential outcomes $F_{Y(1)}(y) - F_{Y(0)}(y)$.
 It describes how the treatment shifts the entire distribution of outcomes.